theonethread/falkor-plugin-example/readme.md

 ## **Usage**

-Clone the repository's **master** branch, then run the following commands in the root directory:
+To clone the repository's **master** branch and compile `falkor-plugin-example` one can use the commands:

 ```
+$ git clone git@github.com:theonethread/falkor-plugin-example.git
+$ cd falkor-plugin-example
 $ npm install
 $ npm run [ debug | release ]
 ```